awesome-stable-diffusion/awesome-stable-diffusion/README.md

 ### Task Chaining
 * [chaiNNer](https://github.com/joeyballentine/chaiNNer) - Graphical Node Based Editor for chaining image processing tasks.

+## Prompt Building

+Prompts are the inputs used with diffusion models to manipulate their output.

+* [PromptoMania](https://promptomania.com/) - A visual prompt construction tool.
+* [Lexica.art](https://lexica.art/) - A searchable, visual database of images and the prompts settings used to recreate them.

 ## Tutorials & Comparisons

 Tutorials and high quality edutcational resources.